nainappa/aXe-chrome-accessibility/README.md

 </dependency>
 ```

 In this project, you can find one example testcase of how to use this library using TestNG and Selenium under `src/test/java/com/accessibility/examples/test/WebDrivera11yTest.java`.
 Test is written to run in chrome browser.
-Before running the tests, make sure you have driver.exe file downloaded and add the corresponding path to `System.setProperty("webdriver.chrome.driver", "<you chromedriver.exe file path here>");` .
+Since WebDriverManager dependency is added, you don't have to include driver .exe files for running.

 ## Reference ##